Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Left-side pass

+Start from an [open] position.
 For the footwork, on 1 step backwards and to the right 45 degrees counter-clockwise, on step 2 step step backwards and to the right 45 degrees counter-clockwise.
 On step 3&4 step back and then front with the left leg, such that step 4 goes back into the slot at a 45 degree angle.
 On steps 5&6 do an anchor step, such that another 45 degrees are added on step 5.

+#### Fold

+Start from an [open] position.
+The footwork can be the same as in a [left-side pass].
+However, it looks better if on step 4 your body faces 9 o'clock because the follower is also facing 9 o'clock.
+Then do the 5&6 anchor step to face 6 o'clock while the follower faces 12 o'clock.
+You should end in an [open] position.

+As for the handwork, on beats 1 thru 3 do a [left] hand prep at waist level.
+You may use you left-hand middle and ring fingers and a sign-of-horn for the handle on beats 3&4.
+You may also do a bracelet around the follower's wrist using your pinky and thumb as she rotates on 3&4.

 #### Left-side inside chain turn